Vitals Vault: pricing, tiers, and review

 Vitals Vault vs Function Health

-• Testing cadence — Function tests twice yearly (100+ then 60+ markers).
-Vitals Vault is on-demand — you decide when to retest, and pay again each time.
+- Testing cadence: Function tests twice yearly (100+ then 60+ markers).
+Vitals Vault is on-demand, so you decide when to retest, and pay again each time.

 Reviews and reception

-Vitals Vault is a relatively new entrant — independent third-party reviews are still thin on the ground.
+Vitals Vault is a relatively new entrant, so independent third-party reviews are still thin on the ground.
+The handful that exist skew positive: Vitals Vault holds a small number of 5-star Trustpilot reviews praising the Quest booking flow and fast turnaround, but the sample is too small to read much into, and I found no substantive Reddit discussion yet.
 The launch press positioned it as "the largest direct-to-consumer lab testing marketplace in the U.S." (per StreetInsider and Barchart).
-Treat that framing as marketing — the actual user reception will become clearer over the next few months as members run their first panels.
+Treat that framing as marketing.
+The actual user reception will become clearer over the next few months as members run their first panels.

 Vitals Vault alternatives

-• Goodlabs (free with blood donation) — different model entirely.
+- Goodlabs (free with blood donation), a different model entirely.